Mobile Search Menu

 You know it’s spring when those long, lovely tulip stems start peeking out of the ground.
 There are more than 1,000 different tulip species, and each one brings its own touch of charm to the season.
 In fact, so many species exist that scientists have grouped them into 15 main categories of tulip types, just to keep them in order!

-In honor of our Tulip Spectacular, we’re celebrating the warmer weather by picking our six favorite tulip types.
-Read on to find out what makes each category of these spring blooms beautiful and unique!
+We’re celebrating the warmer weather by picking our six favorite tulip types.
+Read on to find out what makes each category of these spring blooms beautiful and unique.

 Single Tulip